 I always worry about humorous books because often “humor” is code for “sixty-thousand swear words and also a boatload of crass humor.”
 But this one wasn’t like that – there were four or five instances of cursing, but basically the whole thing was very clean and just a delight to read.

 I could quote you half the book (if it’d been my own copy, I would have highlighted the bejeebers out of it, but it was a library copy, so I restrained myself), but instead I’ll just tell you that this is a really fun book that’s absolutely worth reading.

 You’ll laugh a lot, but there are also some pretty profound bits too, which make it even better to read in January when you’re thinking about your life and how to improve it and also how to force yourself to put down the tacos and get yourself to the gym (he has a section on that too.
 You’ll laugh and then you’ll probably go for a little jog).

 And he’s just so darn likable which is basically the key to carrying off a book like this.
 I just picked my copy back up off my desk to look through it again and accidentally read parts of four chapters.
 I just really loved this book.

-It’s too bad this is his only book.
+It’s too bad Little Victories is his only book.
 I guess I’ll have to go read some newspaper columns or something, except mostly he writes about sports and my interest in sports is non-existent.